Meaningful Gift for a Grieving Friend: What Actually Helps

 But grief doesn't work on a timeline.
 It doesn't wrap up after the service.

-Many people say the hardest moments come three, six, even twelve months later.
-The first holiday without them.
-Their birthday.
-An ordinary Tuesday when the sadness hits out of nowhere.
+Many people say the hardest moments come three, six, even twelve months later — the first holiday without them, their birthday, an ordinary Tuesday when the sadness arrives out of nowhere.
+Those are the moments when your friend could most use a reminder that they are not alone in it.

 Frequently Asked Questions

 The most thoughtful gifts are personal and lasting.
-A custom song written about their loved one, a handwritten memory book, or a meaningful piece of memorial jewelry tend to resonate deeply.
-Anything that says "I saw who you lost" is more powerful than a generic sympathy gift.
+A custom memorial song commissioned about their loved one, a handwritten memory book, or a meaningful piece of memorial jewelry tend to resonate deeply.
+Anything that acknowledges who was lost — not just that a loss happened — is more powerful than a generic sympathy gift.

-Avoid anything that minimizes their loss or seems to rush their grief — books about "moving on" or gifts that imply they should be feeling better by now.
+Avoid anything that minimizes their loss or seems to rush their grief — books about "moving on" or gifts implying they should be feeling better by now.
 Generic sympathy cards, wilting flowers, and impersonal gift cards can also feel hollow.
+Well-meaning but vague comfort ("everything happens for a reason") can inadvertently feel dismissive, even when paired with a gift.

-A custom memorial song is an original piece of music written specifically about someone who has passed.
-You share memories and stories, and a composer turns those into a song your friend can keep forever.
-What's Your Beat does this completely free — you just tell your story at whatsyourbeat.com.
+A custom memorial song is an original piece of music commissioned specifically about someone who has passed.
+You share memories, stories, and details about who they were — and a composer turns those into a song your friend can keep forever.
+What's Your Beat commissions start at $49.
+You share the story; Richard creates the song.
+Standard delivery is 7 days, with 48-hour rush available.

 There's no wrong time.
-Immediately after a loss, a few weeks later when the support fades, or on a birthday or holiday without their person — all of these are meaningful moments to show up.
-Many people say months-later gifts hit the hardest because they feel less expected.
+Immediately after a loss, a few weeks later when the support fades, or on a birthday or holiday without their person — all are meaningful moments to show up.
+Many people say months-later gifts hit the hardest, because they feel less expected and prove you haven't forgotten.

 Richard Nelson, Founder of What's Your Beat